-FOR SA reserves all legal rights and is currently considering appropriate legal remedies in response to the defamatory statements made against Michael Swain and FOR SA, including a formal demand for retraction as well as amending its extant damages claim for defamation.
+FOR SA reserves all legal rights in its response to this matter and is currently considering appropriate legal remedies in response to these false and harmful allegations.
+These include a formal demand for retraction as well as amending its extant damages claim for defamation.

 Issued by: Michael Swain Executive Director Freedom of Religion South Africa (FOR SA) www.forsa.org.za